Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Framework

 \section{\sysnamesec~ Framework}

 We now introduce \sysnamens, a framework for GPU data centers to maximize the amount of regulation provision (R\textsubscript{DC}) and maximize benefits to grid-side exogenous carbon savings.
-Unlike prior works that minimizes \textbf{datacenter-side} power \textit{consumption} to save \textit{operational} carbon, our work shows that you can maximize \textbf{datacenter-side} power \textit{modulation} to save \textbf{grid-side} emissions of regulation reserves, which data centers account for with the exogenous carbon term in Equation~\ref{eq:operational_with_RS}.
+Unlike prior works that minimizes \textbf{datacenter-side} power \textit{consumption} to save \textit{operational} carbon, our work aims to maximize \textbf{datacenter-side} power \textit{modulation} to save \textbf{grid-side} emissions of regulation reserves, which we quantify with exogenous carbon in Equation~\ref{eq:operational_with_RS}.

 \sysname focuses on GPU data centers due to GPUs now dominating power consumption in data centers~\cite{LLM-Power-Management}, consuming 5x more than CPU power and thus providing the greatest source of workload flexibility and potential for regulation reserve provision.
 GPU TDP has grown significantly with each new generation, going from 300W (P100)\textrightarrow 400W (V100)\textrightarrow 700W (H100)\textrightarrow 1000W (B200) over the last decade~\cite{A100,H100,B200,touvron2023llama}.